-The map on page 50 shows lands (green) that have some degree of protection, such as a conservation easement (the highest form of legal protection), owned by non-profit conservation organization, or is deed restricted.
+The map on page 52 shows land (green) that has some degree of protection, such as a conservation easement (the highest form of legal protection), ownership by a non-profit conservation organization or a deed restriction.
 Lands under PA-490 are not shown on this map and vary from year to year.
 Some of the lands shown on the map are owned by non-profit conservation organizations, formed to preserve open space and natural resources, but lack the protection a conservation easement supplies.